Dr. Denise Sese and Kristine Ritenour with the Pulmonary Hypertension program

 Education

 The MUSC Fellowship Training Program in Pulmonary, Critical Care, Allergy and Sleep Medicine produces outstanding physicians who are fully prepared to pursue careers in academic medicine.
-The division offers three fellowship programs and an NIH-funded T32 training grant for fellows who are interested in pursuing a career in clinical, translational, or basic research.
+The division offers four fellowship programs and an NIH-funded T32 training grant for fellows who are interested in pursuing a career in clinical, translational, or basic research.
 Explore our fellowship programs designed to train the next generation of pulmonary, critical care and sleep medicine researchers and clinicians.

 Learn more about our Fellowship Programs